 This post includes affiliate links.

 This tutorial will teach you how to dye cotton yarn with liquid Rit Dye easily at home.
-The bare cotton yarn that is used is from Knit Picks.
+The bare cotton yarn that is used in this tutorial is from Knit Picks.

 When something does not work out as planned, I don’t give up figuring out how to make it work.
 My science heart loves experiments.
 So even though, I was not able to dye cotton yarn successfully with Koolaid or with natural dyes such as food juices, I finally figured out how to dye cotton yarn

 And guess what?
 It was so easy.
 I just needed to use a different dye.
 After researching the internet, I found one video that helped and taught me to dye cotton yarn with liquid Rit Dye.
 I used the information and created my own version.

 Now, you make your own dyed cotton yarn at home and add them to your yarn stash or use them right away in your next project.
-You just need some simple ingredients and some bare cotton yarn, which I got graciously from Knit Picks for free to try out this experiment.
+You just need some simple ingredients and some bare cotton yarn, which I received graciously from Knit Picks for free to try out this experiment.

 I promise you this technique is so much easier than you might think.
 I did it within a few hours at home using pots and pans I already had at home.